pureskillgg/docs/docs/datascience/adx/csgo/csds/README.md

 ## Attribution

 As outlined in the DSA, if you publish a visualization, video, text summary, or other transformed version of the data, you must provide attribution.
 We ask that the shared media contain the text "Data provided by PureSkill.gg." with that exact capitalization.
-Please let us know if you publish content derived from the data set by sending an email to contact@pureskill.gg or contacting us on our [Discord].
+Please let us know if you publish content derived from the data set by sending an email to contact@pureskill.gg or contacting us on our [Discord](https://pureskill.gg/discord).

 ## Pricing Information